 Unless your policy has prior acts coverage, it only covers claims filed while the policy is active and for incidents that occurred after you bought the policy.

 Endorsements can fill gaps in your professional liability coverage.
-To make sure you have the coverage you need, contact a TechInsurance agent.
+To make sure you have the coverage you need or to ask any questions you might have about your coverage options, contact a TechInsurance agent.